kelvin589/weather-application/README.md

 * View the weather forecast
 * Be able to change settings such as switching between metric and imperial
 * Automatically detect location of user
+  * As well as setting a default city to display on opening the application
+* The applciation should automatically refresh
+  * However, this option may be fairly limited since the frequency of weather data updates depends on type of subscription you have (ranging from 10 minutes to 2 hours)

 ## Technologies
 This project is created with: